Skiing in Winter Park: Ultimate Guide

 Skiing in Winter Park is particularly excellent thanks to its high base elevation.
 Sitting at 9,500 feet, snow conditions at Winter Park do not disappoint.

-Positioned on the Continental Divide, Winter Park offers its visitors an impressive 3,081 skiable acres of terrain.
-With 23 lifts (including a 10-person gondola) and 166 amazing trails, the resort caters to skiers and snowboarders of varying skill levels.
-These trails are spread across seven unique territories, benefiting from a whopping annual snowfall of 344 inches.
+With 23 lifts (including a 10-person gondola) and 166 excellent trails, the resort caters to skiers and snowboarders of varying skill levels.
+These trails are spread across seven unique territories, benefiting from a whopping annual snowfall of 300-360 inches.

 Downtown Winter Park